DocsDeployment & Installation > On-Prem Deployment & Installation

 Intra Cluster Communication

-Within the vuSmartMaps cluster, various services including Kubernetes control plane interact across nodes.
-This requires the respective communication ports (TCP) to be opened.
+Within the vuSmartMaps cluster, various services including the Kubernetes control plane interact across worker nodes.
+It is preferred that all the VMs are set up within the same VLAN/subnet for unrestricted access.
+However, if access control policies are enforced, the following communication ports must be opened.

 Ports/Communication between vuSiteManager VM and vuSmartMaps VMs